rmoff/rmoff-blog/content/post/streaming-data-from-oracle-into-kafka-december-2018.md

       4 Hashim          Rumke           platinum     11-DEC-18 05.16.00.000000 PM
       5 Hansiain        Coda            platinum     11-DEC-18 05.16.00.000000 PM

 Now let's see what's in Kafka.
-I'm using KSQL here to inspect the data; you could use other Kafka console consumers if you'd rather.
+I'm using [ksqlDB](https://ksqldb.io/) here to inspect the data; you could use other Kafka console consumers if you'd rather.

-Launch KSQL:
+Launch ksqlDB:

-    docker-compose exec ksql-cli ksql http://ksql-server:8088
+    docker exec -it ksqldb ksql http://ksqldb:8088

 Inspect the topics on the Kafka cluster: